WDTV: News operation

-WBOY historically leads WDTV in local Nielsen ratings because it operates a news bureau in Morgantown and provides other stations in the West Virginia Media Holdings group with a large amount of sports content relative to West Virginia University.
+WBOY historically leads WDTV in local Nielsen ratings because it operates a news bureau in Morgantown and provides its two West Virginia sister stations with a large amount of sports content relative to West Virginia University, an arrangement dating back to their ownership by West Virginia Media Holdings.
 However, in recent years, WDTV has been able to pull ahead in the key demographics for most of their shows, and even beats WBOY in overall viewers at times.
-In Summer 2005, its newscast operation and commercial production went completely digital using electronic news gathering cameras.
+In summer 2005, its newscast operation and commercial production went completely digital using electronic news gathering cameras.
 The station was also first in West Virginia (and quite possibly the East Coast) to exchange audio and video files through various compression formats and high speed FTP servers.

-After acquiring WVFX, WDTV made plans to produce a prime time newscast at 10 on the former.
+After acquiring WVFX, WDTV made plans to produce a prime time newscast at 10 p.m. on the former.
 It would be the second time a broadcast has been attempted on the station in its history.
 In late 2010, the plans became a reality.
 The show is known as Fox 10 News at 10 and it features the Fox Interactive Media graphics package and music theme.
-WVFX also simulcasts WDTV's early evening broadcasts on weeknights from 5 until 6:30.
+WVFX also simulcasts WDTV's early evening broadcasts on weeknights from 5 to 6:30 p.m.
 This station does not air its weekday morning show for a full two hours unlike most CBS affiliates.

 On November 12, 2011, WDTV began airing their news broadcasts in high definition.
 It makes WDTV the third station in West Virginia to broadcast local news in high definition, following WTAP and WSAZ-TV (which, ironically, are now sister stations of WDTV).

+4th and Forever: Liberty's Last Season

+On December 5, 2024, WDTV aired the station's first-ever documentary, 4th and Forever: Liberty's Last Season.
+Narrated by Jimbo Fisher, a 1983 graduate of Liberty High School, the documentary follows the school's last football season before being consolidated into its crosstown rival.
+This is the first full-length documentary produced by a television station in Clarksburg, West Virginia.